Activate Federal Graduate PLUS Loan

 - You are in default on a previous federal loan.

-First-time borrowers are required to Complete a Master Promissory Note (MPN) and Entrance Counseling for the Direct Graduate PLUS Loan at studentaid.gov.
+First-time borrowers are required to Complete a Master Promissory Note (MPN) and Complete Entrance Counseling for the Direct PLUS Graduate Loan at studentaid.gov.
 The Master Promissory Note and Counseling must be signed/completed for the loan to appear as a credit on the bill and disburse into your student account.

 In most cases, you will only need to complete these items once during your college career.
 You do not need to sign a new MPN for every application submitted; unless your application is denied and then later approved with an endorser or it has been longer than 10 years since you have last signed a note.